SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-import-and-export/import-procedures.md

 This example creates a new mailbox import request with these settings:

-- **Mailbox import request name** The custom name Kathleen Reiter Import is specified by the  _Name_ parameter.
+- **Mailbox import request name**: The custom name Kathleen Reiter Import is specified by the  _Name_ parameter.
 Specifying a custom name allows more than 10 mailbox import requests for the mailbox.
 The unique identity value of the mailbox import request is  `<MailboxIdentity>\<MailboxImportRequestName>` (for example,  `kreiter\Kathleen Reiter Import`).

-- **Source .pst file** \\SERVER01\PSTFiles\Archives\Recovered.pst
+- **Source .pst file**: \\SERVER01\PSTFiles\Archives\Recovered.pst

-- **Target mailbox** The archive mailbox for Kathleen Reiter (Kathleen's primary mailbox alias is kreiter).
+- **Target mailbox**: The archive mailbox for Kathleen Reiter (Kathleen's primary mailbox alias is kreiter).

-- **Content and folders** Only content in the Inbox folder of the .pst file is imported (regardless of the localized name of the folder), and it's imported to the Recovered Files folder in the target mailbox.
+- **Content and folders**: Only content in the Inbox folder of the .pst file is imported (regardless of the localized name of the folder), and it's imported to the Recovered Files folder in the target mailbox.

-- **Priority** `High`
+- **Priority**:  `High`

 ```
 New-MailboxImportRequest -Name "Kathleen Reiter Import" -FilePath \\SERVER01\PSTFiles\Recovered.pst -Mailbox kreiter -IsArchive -IncludeFolders "#Inbox#" -TargetRootFolder "Recovered Files" -Priority High